Dane County Land and Water Resources Department

 Limited Term Employee

 Land and Water Resources

 COMMITMENT TO EQUITY & INCLUSION

 As an employer, we strive to provide a work environment where diversity and differing opinions are valued, creativity is encouraged, continuous learning and improvement are fostered, teamwork and open/honest communication are encouraged, and meeting customer needs through quality service is a shared goal.
 All employees must be able to demonstrate multicultural competence – the awareness, knowledge, and skills needed to work with others who are culturally different from self in meaningful, relevant, and productive ways.
-Applicants from traditionally underrepresented populations including women and racial and ethnic minorities are especially encouraged to apply.
+Applicants from traditionally underrepresented populations including women, racial and ethnic minorities, and persons with disabilities are especially encouraged to apply.

-Under the direct supervision of the Deputy Parks Director and general supervision from full-time Park Rangers, incumbents in this classification are responsible for visitor services and grounds and facility maintenance in Dane County Parks.
-Incumbents will also assist with the supervision of LTE County Park Attendants.
+Under the direct supervision of the Deputy Parks Director and general supervision from Park Rangers, incumbents in this classification maintain campgrounds, shelter areas, playgrounds, trails, boat launches and handle special events.

 EXAMPLES OF DUTIES

 Duties include cleaning procedures including trash removal, cleaning waste receptacles, and restroom and shower cleaning in county park facilities.
 Additional duties include maintaining turf and landscaped areas, operating and maintaining commercial type mowers, trimmers and other equipment.
 Performs public contact activities through inspections of the campgrounds, picnic areas, trails, playgrounds and other visitor use areas.
 Provides information and assistance to the public for special events, camping and boat launches.
 Performs minor repairs and service to vehicles, equipment and tools and follows preventive maintenance schedule.
 Work schedule includes evening and weekend hours April – October.

 Education, Training and Experience: